 A food bank is defined as is a 501(c)3 nonprofit organization that solicits, stores, and distributes sufficient food to their defined service area.

-A Food bank develops a member agency network of pantries and soup kitchens to increase access to food by meeting people in the communities and places they already are, making it easier for people to get the groceries they need.
+A food bank develops a network of these pantries and soup kitchens to increase access to food by meeting people in the communities and places they already are, making it easier for people to get the groceries they need.

-Food banking is a complex logistical effort that requires efficiencies at every point along the way – from obtaining donated food to implementing safe handling and storage practices to selecting local charities to help distribute the food.
+Food banking is a complex logistical effort that requires efficiencies at every point along the way – from obtaining or procuring food to implementing safe handling and storage practices to selecting local charities to help distribute the food.

 Food banks receive food from a variety of national and local sources.
 Including: